ti-community-infra/tichi/docs/en/plugins/contribution.md

 ## Design

-This plugin adds a `contribution` label to a PR based on whether the author is a member of the Org where the repository is located, and also adds a `first-time-contributor` tag to a PR if it is the first time the author has submitted a PR to the repository or the first time the PR has been submitted on GitHub.
+This plugin adds a `contribution` label to a PR based on whether the author is a member of the Org where the repository is located, and also adds a `first-time-contributor` label to a PR if it is the first time the author has submitted a PR to the repository or the first time the PR has been submitted on GitHub.

 ## Parameter Configuration